wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V0.4: not yet released...
+* Added .DSK support for 90K and 180K disks
+* Added High Score support for 10 scores per game
+* Fixed loading of 8K "banked" games (Tuthankam, Mancala, etc)
+* Other minor cleanups as time permitted
+* Games that were hanging looking for Speech Synthesis module no longer freeze up (no voice yet but you can play them)

 V0.3: 7-Jan-2023 by wavemotion-dave
 * Improved speed 8% across the board
 * Fixed spirte cut-off at top of screen